firebase/firebase-unity-sdk/docs/readme.md

 -------------
 ### 9.3.0
 - Changes
-    - General (Android,Linux): Fixed a concurrency bug where waiting for an event with a timeout could occasionally return prematurely, as if the timeout had occurred ([#1021](https://github.com/firebase/firebase-cpp-sdk/pull/1021)).
+    - General (Android, Linux): Fixed a concurrency bug where waiting for an event with a timeout could occasionally return prematurely, as if the timeout had occurred ([#1021](https://github.com/firebase/firebase-cpp-sdk/pull/1021)).